Top tips for cruise planning: cruise do's and don'ts

-The classic cruises – perfect for starters – are on the Rhine and Danube, gliding through the heart of a timeless Europe.
+Classic river cruises – perfect for starters – are on the Rhine and Danube, gliding through the heart of a timeless Europe.
 “Those wanting to weigh up the differences between the ocean and river cruise experience might consider what they want from a holiday,” says Rob Stapley, cruise product manager at Titan Travel, which has its own river ships and sells many ocean and river cruises, adding extras such as its VIP door-to-door travel service.
-“If you are looking for a vessel as a means to an end, river cruises would certainly help you to see large areas of one country, or several countries, in style.
-Ocean cruise customers often see the ship as their ‘resort’ with the bonus of ports along the way.

 Getting a deal

 Do you book early or late?
 There are great deals when a new season’s ocean cruises go on sale, possibly more than a year earlier.
 Early bookings often combine a good price with perks such as a cabin upgrade (possibly a balcony instead of an interior cabin), onboard spending money or a drinks package.

 Fantastic savings can be made with last-minute bookings, but savings only tend to apply to companies with bigger ships (some carry 6,000 people and they need to be filled), and rarely in school holidays.